 - Add 1 tablespoon of coconut oil.

-- Add 1 tablespoon castor oil (olive oil is also okay)
+- Add 1 tablespoon of castor oil (olive oil is also okay)

 - Mix well.